 Matteo Staffini

-On April 25, 2001, he played on the Piazza del Duomo in Milan with five other musicians in front of about 30,000 people.
-As a composer, he regularly publishes compositions for the publishers “Sinfonica” and “Rugginenti”.
+On April 25, 2001, he played in Piazza del Duomo in Milan with five other musicians before an audience of about 30,000 people.
+As a composer, he regularly publishes works with the publishers Sinfonica and Rugginenti.
 He collaborated for about ten years with the luthier Angelo Margutti.

-Works by masters such as Nicola Jappelli, Bruno Giuffredi, Dario Toffolon and Alessandra Bonicelli have been dedicated to Matteo Staffini.
+Works by Nicola Jappelli, Bruno Giuffredi, Dario Toffolon and Alessandra Bonicelli have been dedicated to him.

 The classical guitar, with its soft nylon strings and characteristic timbre, has become a symbol of chamber music, Spanish tradition, and concert repertoire.
 Its modern form was shaped by Antonio de Torres in the 19th century, setting the standard for the body, fan bracing, and the 65-centimeter scale length that are still used today.
 Instruments in this category open up a rich palette from the refined Romantic miniatures of Tárrega to the majestic concertos of Rodrigo.
 Here you will find guitars that preserve historical continuity and at the same time inspire new interpretations.